-The OCCI Core Model provides a built-in type classification system allowing for safe extension towards domainspecific usage (e.g. infrastructure).
-This system is the OCCI type system and offers the means to be easily and transparently (i.e. no format translation required) exposed over either a text- or binary-based protocol.
+154 The OCCI Core Model provides a built-in type classification system allowing for safe extension towards 155 domain-specific usage (e.g., infrastructure).
+This system is the OCCI type system and offers the means to

-166 The classification system can be summarised with the following key features:

-- Each OCCI base type and extension thereof is assigned a unique type identifier (a Kind instance), which allow for dynamic discovery of available types.
-All Entity sub-types, including core model extensions, are assigned a unique Kind instance. - The inheritance structure of Entity, Resource and Link is client discoverable.
+- be easily and transparently (i.e., no format translation required) exposed over either a text- or binary-based protocol. - 158 The classification system can be summarized with the following key features: - Each OCCI base type and extension thereof is assigned a unique type identifier (a Kind instance), which allows for dynamic discovery of available types.
+All Entity sub-types, including core model extensions, are assigned a unique Kind instance. - The inheritance structure of Entity, Resource and Link is client-discoverable.
 This also applies to any sub-type of Resource and Link and therefore an OCCI client can discover the type inheritance structure used by a particular OCCI implementation.
-The discovery of the inheritance structure is made possible through the relationship of Kind instances. - The classification system allows Mixin instances to be associated to entity instances in order to assign additional capabilities in terms of Attributes and Actions at run-time. - Tagging of entity instances is supported through the association of Mixin instances.
-A tag is simply a Mixin instance, which defines no additional capabilities. - A collection of associated entity instances is implicitly defined for each Kind and Mixin instance.
-That is, all entity instances associated with a particular Kind or Mixin instance form a collection.
+The discovery of the inheritance structure is made possible through the relationship of Kind instances. - The classification system allows Mixin instances to be associated to Entity instances in order to assign additional capabilities in terms of Attributes and Actions at run-time. - Tagging of Entity instances is supported through the association of Mixin instances.
+A tag is simply a Mixin instance, which defines no additional capabilities. - A collection of associated Entity instances is implicitly defined for each Kind and Mixin instance.
+That is, all Entity instances associated with a particular Kind or Mixin instance form a collection.

-180 5.3.1 Category
+172 5.3.1 Category

-The Category type is the basis of the type identification mechanism used by the OCCI classification system.

-It MUST be implemented.
+- 173 The Category type is the basis of the type identification mechanism used by the OCCI classification system. - 174 It MUST be implemented.
 There are no instances of the Category type itself in the OCCI Core Model.
-The Category type is only used through its sub-types Kind, Mixin and Action.
-Table 1 defines the model attributes the Category type MUST implement to be compliant.
+The - 175 Category type is only used through its sub-types Kind, Mixin and Action.
+Table 2 defines the model attributes - 176 the Category type MUST implement to be compliant.